Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 The modern and spacious suites feature balconies overlooking the river and en-suite bathrooms that boast both bathtubs and showers with electronic water systems and washlet toilets.
 The suites even come equipped with full kitchenettes to help you save costs by eating in.

 The Ritz-Carlton Kyoto

-Clinging to the banks of the Kamo River with splendid views of the mountains, this 5-star hotel was awarded Condé Nast’s Best Hotel in the Japan Traveller Readers’ Choice Awards 2017.
+Clinging to the banks of the Kamo River with splendid views of the mountains, this 5-star luxury hotel was awarded Condé Nast’s Best Hotel in the Japan Traveller Readers’ Choice Awards 2017.

 Each room features large marble bathrooms with a rain shower and soaker tub.
 For a particularly unique stay, book yourself into one of the spectacular garden rooms that lead off into traditional Japanese Zen gardens.

-At The Ritz-Carlton Kyoto, you’ll never find yourself twiddling your thumbs.
-Learn Japanese floral design and origami or, if crafts aren’t quite your thing, relax with a massage in the spa, sweat out some sake in the gym or float aimlessly in the indoor pool.
+At this top Kyoto hotel, you’ll never find yourself twiddling your thumbs.
+Learn Japanese floral design and origami.
+Or, if crafts aren’t quite your thing, relax with a massage in the spa, sweat out some sake in the gym or float aimlessly in the indoor pool.

 Hyatt Regency Kyoto